OutSystems/docs-odc/src/eap/configuration-management/custom-domains.md

 # Configure custom domains for apps

 For each stage in which you deploy apps, OutSystems Developer Cloud (ODC) comes with a **built-in** OutSystems domain for end-user access.
+The table below shows built-in domains if you have three stages.

 | Stage       | Built-in domain                      |